Advertisement

 It’s my time

 “I was married for about 25 years all up and then got divorced.
-And then, in trying to find out who I was again afterwards, I went back to travelling – I guess that had been my first love,”
+And then, in trying to find out who I was again afterwards, I went back to travelling…my first love,” she reflects.

-“I think there is a stigma [about being single] as a woman, and I don’t think it extends to men,” says Kerry, a etired public servant.
+“I think there is a stigma [about being single] as a woman, and I don’t think it extends to men,” says Kerry, a retired public servant.
 “As a traveller, that has really been brought home to me by people saying, ‘Oh, you’re going by yourself?’
-When I’m away people will say, ‘Where’s your husband?
-Where are your friends?’
-And then the next thing, of course, is: ‘You’re so brave’.
-While I understand that feeling, and it does take a certain confidence to travel alone, I don’t think I’m brave – I’m not fighting cancer, I’m prepared.
-I read as much
+‘You’re so brave’.
+While I understand that feeling, and it does take a certain confidence to travel alone, I don’t think I’m brave.”

-“I had a less than perfect marriage,” she reflects.
+“I had a less-than-perfect marriage,” she reflects.
 “I find that you don’t recognise the traits in a marriage until you’re out of it.”
-Kerry says nowadays there’s a greater understanding of

-Although Kerry had been thinking about leaving the marriage for a while, her ex-husband’s decision to call it quits blindsided her.
-With two children still living at home and one at uni, her life was turned upside down overnight.
+Although Kerry was not happy, her ex-husband’s decision to call it quits blindsided her.
+Her life was turned upside down overnight.

-One of the hardest things to contend with was remembering who she was – Kerry says her identity had been so caught up with the business of mothering and being a wife that
+One of the hardest things was finding herself.
+Her identity had been so caught up with being a wife and mother, that her identity was gone.
+It took time and support to get that back.

 “I think that our biggest resource is our women friends.
-I had a core group of four great women who were always there for me – they were my soft place to fall until I could hold
+I had a core group of four great women who were always there for me until I could hold myself up again.”

 Surviving the break